Benamaurel: Public services

 There is a market held every Sunday morning.
 In summer (after the fiesta until the clocks go back), this is held in the square on the way out of Benamaurel to Baza, with it changing location for winter to Place Canada.
 The stalls are mostly local fruit and vegetables, cheeses, fish with some clothes, shoes and other goods (blankets, bedding) from market sellers who attend markets in other local villages.

 During the summer months the town hall (Ayuntamiento) host many free activities for all ages (fitness classes, poetry readings, walks, water-based activities) and organise trips to the coast and theatres in Granada.
-There are several very competitive bike/run races held at night (David Valero, multiple World Champion and Olympic medallist is from close by) and there are two well-posted 'tourist' walks into the village environs.
+There are several very competitive bike/run races held at night and there are two well-posted 'tourist' walks into the village environs.